 SolaRover (based in Colorado)

-Some companies offer hybrid systems that allow for back-up generation using biodiesel, if solar power is not providing adequate energy for a user’s needs.
+Some companies offer hybrid systems that allow for back-up generation using biodiesel, if solar power is not providing enough power for a user’s needs.

 Please chime in with additional info and recommendations based on your own experience or knowledge of solar or biodiesel generators!